Mbodin/murder-generator/CONTRIBUTING.md

 What this program does is just combining scenario elements together to create one big scenario.
 These scenarios elements are defined in a specific `.murder` format and are stored in the [data/elements](./data/elements) folder.
-If you would like to participate in the writing, [read here](./doc/elements.md) on how to write these elements.
+If you would like to participate in the writing, [the documentation](./doc/index.md) explains how to write such elements, in particular [elements.md](./doc/explanations/elements.md) for a detailed explanation, or [basic.md](./doc/tutorials/basic.md) for a simple tutorial.
 Do not hesitate to send pull requests.

 Note that the elements in the [data/elements](./data/elements) folder are subject, as for the whole program, to the [Affero General Public License version 3 (AGPLv3)](./LICENSE): if you do not want your work to fall into this license, please refrain yourself from sending me a pull request.